 Database management, also known as database administration, is a specialized technical field dedicated to data storage systems and the individuals who design, develop, and use them.
 Most companies and organizations today rely on databases to track accounting and finances, logistics, shipping, and other sensitive information.
 Database managers ensure that these records are secure, organized, up-to-date, and easily retrievable at any given time.
 Database managers are found across a range of industries, including business and management, education, healthcare, criminal justice, and law.

-Best Online Bachelor's in Database Management Programs of 2020
+2020 Best Accredited Online Bachelor's in Database Management Programs

 At the college level, database managers typically earn degrees in fields like computer science and information technology.
 As the industry expands, a growing number of colleges and universities are offering specialized degrees or undergraduate minors in database management.